 Want to have the best chance of getting the minimum of 4 contacts on a summit to be awarded the SOTA points?
 The secret is to get spotted.

 A spot tells people that you have been “spotted on a summit”, and are on a frequency NOW.
 Chasers load either sotawatch or sotl.as in their browser and wait for activators to show up.
-Some, like me, also put your call-sign or region into Hamalert so they are notified as soon as you appear on sotawatch or RBN.
+Some, like me, also put your call-sign or region into Hamalert so they are notified as soon as they see their favorite activators appear on sotawatch or RBN.
+Do you have me on your Hamalert list?
 More on that later.

-Creating a spot for yourself is the most important thing you can do to ensure getting contacts, especially when running QRP SSB.
-You'll have a pileup most of the time.
+Getting a spot posted for yourself is the most important thing you can do to ensure getting contacts, especially when running QRP SSB.
+Getting a spot means you'll have a pileup most of the time.
 SSB is hard though and you can still get skunked.
 But if you are operating any day of the week before 1PM, you are almost guaranteed to lure in some chasers.

-You sent an alert for some future time and guess at a frequency.
+A spot is different from an "alert".
+Let me explain.
+You post an "alert" on SotaWatch for some future time and guess at a frequency.
 You can go far into the future.
 It tells people that you are going to be on a designated summit around a particular time and to look for you.
 Chasers can hunt around that frequency at the designated time.
-They know it might be busy so they hunt around for you.
 If you are running SSB, that's all you get.
-If you are running CW, there is a bonus.
+If you are running CW, there is a HUGE bonus.

 There are multiple strategies you can use to create an alert.